-On January 26, 2017, the Company elected to dilute their participation interest to 14.63% under the Option and Joint Venture agreement, giving Acacia Mining an 85.37% interest in the Kakamega Properties.
+On January 26, 2017, the Company elected to dilute their participation interest to 14.53% under the Option and Joint Venture agreement, giving Acacia Mining an 85.47% interest in the Kakamega Properties.
+Acacia has not informed the Company of any recent exploration activity at any of the Kakamega Properties.